 For me it comes down to this: life is short and you never know when it is going to end.
 Keeping this in mind, the thought of living anything other than a full life, packed to the seams with experience and joy, is not worth thinking about.

 To paraphrase a travel quote I came across a while ago:

-Travel is an ultimate way to pack life into your years.
+Travel is a truly lifechanging experience that is sure to put the life into your years.